Dmanisi historic site: Research

 In April 2021, a study based on the Hominin skeletons discovered at Dmanisi found that the skulls had a shape indicative of a brain arrangement more similar to that of apes, rather than one found in more modern Homo genus species.
 In particular, the study noted that the portion of the brain responsible for speech, the Broca's area, is significantly less developed in the Dmanisi fossils.
 The discovery could have a serious impact on scientific understanding of human development, as it implies H. Erectus left Africa before human brains took on their modern form, potentially changing the timeline of human evolution.
+A detailed history of anthropological research in Dmanisi is given in Dmanisi hominins.

 Site

 The Dmanisi historic site consists of two major parts comprising the remains of a settlement, its fortifications, churches, cemeteries, and other structures.
 One part is the proper town, occupying an area of 13 ha on a promontory at the confluence of the Mashavera and Pinezauri rivers, and the other one is an adjoining suburb, covering 12 ha along the Pinezauri river.